 After the cold open you’ll notice that the movie will slow down for twenty minutes or so.
 That’s because the writer needs to do one important thing before they kick off the plot.

 Establish the Stakes

 An awesome cold open may grab the reader’s attention but it won’t keep them reading to the final chapter.
 For that you need conflict.
-That’s why you need to establish the stakes of your story early on in the first act.
+That’s why you need to establish the stakes before you craft your inciting incident.

 What do I mean by establishing the stakes?
 I mean giving your reader an idea of what the character has to lose or gain within the world of your narrative.
-A good story has to have conflict.
-To have conflict, your character needs to have something at stake.
-They need skin in the game.
+A story has to have conflict.
+To have conflict, your character needs to have something at stake, something they stand to lose.

 Here’s the question you should ask yourself when you begin a story:

 What are the consequences if my character fails to overcome their conflict?

 Let’s look at and example from the movie Rocky.